 ‘No,’ he says, then, ‘C’mon, lets walk down by the river.’

-‘There are fish in the river,’ I tell him, ‘and there are otters further down.’
+‘There are fish in the river,’ I tell him, ‘and there are otters further up.’

 He doesn’t speak for a moment then he suddenly stops and says, ‘How are Stevie’s folk?’
 He looks as if a searing pain has just torn through him.